MicrosoftDocs/iis-docs/iis/extensions/cors-module/cors-module-configuration-reference.md

 With the IIS CORS module, you can:

 1. Enable, disable CORS for a whole IIS server or for a specific IIS site, an application, a virtual directory, a physical directory or a file (system.webServer/cors).
-2. Configure all the origin host domains can be accepted with * origin host rule.
+2. Configure all the origin host domains to be accepted with * origin host rule.
 3. Configure the list of specific origin host domains and allow only the CORS request which has the same value of the origin request header as one of listed origin host domains.
 4. Configure wild card origin host domains when configuring the list of origin domain such as http://* or https://*.mydomain.com.
-5. Configure the lists of origin domains which should be disallowed as CORS request.
+5. Configure a list of origin domains which should be disallowed as CORS request.
 6. Customize the CORS response header values with the configured values.

 ## Attributes of the cors element